Some commonly asked questions pertaining to the 2019 M&P Compensation Review are answered below.

 A: Individuals who are no longer employees as of the implementation date are not eligible.

-Q7: What if I have given an offer to a new hire with a specific salary and an effective date of July 1, 2017, or some time in June 2017?
-Will the position and the salary be impacted?
+Q7: What if I have given an offer to a new hire with a specific salary and an effective date of February 28, 2020, will the position and the salary be impacted?

-A: If the effective date of the appointment is on or before July 1, 2017, and if the position is in one of the impacted job family level, the position’s pay grade will be adjusted, and the salary may change based on the Implementation Rules.
+A: If the position is in one of the impacted job family level, the position’s pay grade will be adjusted, and the salary may change based on the Implementation Rules.
+Please ensure that you refer to the table in the memo of January 30, 2020 to determine if the candidate falls within the Job Family Level that will be impacted by this implementation, and whether the change in salary grade will impact the offered salary.